HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Discussion

 \section{Discussion}

 In this section, we interpret the new HAWC measurements within the framework of a multi-wavelength, time-dependent, leptonic model for the pulsar wind nebula powered by the rotation of PSR~J1849-0001.
-This model assumes a single population of electrons is continuously injected from the pulsar and loses energy via synchrotron radiation and ICS \citep{PWNEvolution}.
+This model assumes electrons are continuously injected from the pulsar and lose energy via synchrotron radiation and ICS \citep{PWNEvolution}.
 The model framework is adapted from methods previously used to describe other detected PWNe, such as HAWC~J2019+368 and HAWC~J1809-1919 \citep{HAWCJ2019, HAWCJ1809}.

 The energy source for the nebula is the rotational power of the central pulsar, known as the spin-down luminosity:

 For PSR~J1849-0001, the observed period $P = 38.5~\mathrm{ms}$ and its time derivative $\dot{P} = 1.4156\times10^{-14}~\mathrm{s~s^{-1}}$ yield a present-day spin-down luminosity of $\dot{E} \approx 9.8~\times10^{36}~\mathrm{erg~s^{-1}}$, assuming a canonical neutron star moment of inertia $I = 10^{45}~\mathrm{g~cm^{2}}$ \citep{PWNEvolution}.